haleykwok/Website_Hugo_Academic/content/event/mcgill/index.md

 - **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://wowchemy.com/docs/writing-markdown-latex/).

 Further event details, including [page elements](https://wowchemy.com/docs/writing-markdown-latex/) such as image galleries, can be added to the body of this page. -->
+This research project at McGill University under the supervision of Dr. Jin Guo in the McGill Software Technology Lab seeks to critically assess the current capabilities and limitations of ML-based documentation generation tools.
+By focusing on the generation of pertinent and high-quality information, the project aims to enhance the utility of these tools for developers, ultimately leading to more efficient and effective software engineering practices.
+The success of this project could lead to more context-aware machine learning solutions that align closely with the nuanced needs of software engineers.